6. Find Peace at the Montserrat Monastery in Barcelona

 Bocairent is located on a hill and it’s quite challenging to walk around since it always goes up or down.
 From the outside and inside, it is beautiful!

 The highlight of sightseeing in Bocairent are two things:

-- the torro stadium
+the bullfighting stadium

 The caves are actual caves that are more than a thousand years old.
-From the outside you see only carved windows.
+From the outside, you see only carved windows.
 You can enter (buy a ticket there).
 It is quite challenging to climb through the caves, you have to athletic and quite thin.